 ISO 13485: Definition, Compliance, Tools, and Certifications

-A Medical Device is any product or machine that is intended to use in the diagnosis, prevention, and treatment of a disease or any other medical condition.
+A Medical Device is any product or machine that is intended to be used in the diagnosis, prevention, and treatment of a disease or any other medical condition.

 “Safety and Quality”, are two things that can not be jeopardized in the medical device industry.
 So, for the organizations involved in this industry of designing, producing, installing, and maintaining medical devices, ISO 13485 was formed.
 ISO 13485 is an internationally agreed quality management system that sets out the requirements for quality management specifically in the medical device industry.